-Satisfaction grew rom involvement
+Satisfaction grew From involvement

 The lights in Room 105 burned to the vee hours of the night with industrious hronicle reporters hard at work.
-This year lue to financial problems, Central's newspaper, the Chronicle, was forced to convert of offset printing, a change in the tradition of the newspaper.
-Although the editors were required to spend twice as much times before, the added involvement brought reater friendships among the staff.
+This year ue to financial problems, Central's newspaper, the Chronicle, was forced to convert poffset printing, a change in the tradition f the newspaper.
+Although the editors vere required to spend twice as much time s before, the added involvement brought reater friendships among the staff.